-The Ministry of Justice (MoJ) is a major, ministerial Government department at the heart of the justice system.
-It is supported by 34 agencies and public bodies, and the department works together with other Government departments and agencies to protect and advance the principles of justice.
-The MoJ is responsible for prisons, courts, probation services and attendance centres.
-Each year, millions of people use MoJ services across the UK to resolve their justice needs.
+The MoJ is a major Government department, at the heart of the justice system.
+It is a ministerial department, supported by 33 agencies and public bodies.
+The organisation works together and with other government departments and agencies to bring the principles of justice to life for everyone in society.